meleu/my-notes/presentations.md

 - What is your key message?
 - What is the number one thing you want the audience to walk away with?
 - Create your outline

+---

+## Basic guidelines for professional slides

+1. Limit the amount of text on each slide
+2. Check spelling mistakes
+3. Use visuals (graphics, pictures and videos)
+4. Use animations selectively - use for empasis only
+5. Use colors with high contrast